 - 1. Pass all required courses in the student's program. - 2.
 Have an overall cumulative 2.0 ("C" average) on a 4.0 scale - 3.
 Meet the special skill requirements, if any, for each program. - 4.
-Meet state mandated requirements, if any, for each program.
+Meet state mandated requirements, if any, for each program. - 5.
+Meet program-specific graduation requirements (if applicable).

-(If a student meets requirements for graduation but has not paid all tuition or other fees due, the student shall graduate but will not be entitled to a diploma nor be permitted to participate in graduation ceremonies.)
+(If a student meets requirements for graduation but has not paid all tuition or other fees due, the student shall graduate but will not be entitled to a diploma, nor be permitted to participate in graduation ceremonies.)